What Are the 7 Steps to Grooming a Dog?

 2. Trim the Hair (With Caution)

-- Hair between paw pads (to avoid slipping)
+• Hair between paw pads (to avoid slipping, and to stop sand and grit getting trapped)

-Never rush, and always reward your dog afterward.
+Never rush, and always reward your dog afterwards.
 For more complex grooming, it’s best to consult a professional groomer.

 3. Safely Trim Your Dog’s Nails